Backlash (2001): Preliminary matches

 The event opened with X-Factor (X-Pac, Justin Credible and Albert) facing The Dudley Boyz (Bubba Ray Dudley, D-Von Dudley and Spike Dudley).
 X-Pac and Credible performed a double Superkick on Bubba to win the match.

 Next, Rhyno defended the WWF Hardcore Championship against Raven in a Hardcore match.
 Rhyno performed a Gore on Raven to retain the title.

-After that, WWF commissioner William Regal faced Chris Jericho in a Duchess of Queensbury Rules match.
+After that, WWF commissioner William Regal faced Chris Jericho in a Duchess of Queensbury Rules match overseen by "the Duchess of Queensbury," a stereotypical 18th/19th century female British aristocrat in period costume.
 Jericho attempted a Lionsault on Regal but the Duchess announced the first round had expired, allowing Regal to pin Jericho with a roll up for a near-fall.
 Jericho forced Regal to submit to the Walls of Jericho but the Duchess announced submissions did not count.
 Jericho applied the Walls of Jericho on the Duchess, allowing Regal to hit Jericho with a steel chair to win the match.

 In the fourth match, Kurt Angle faced Chris Benoit in a 30-minute Ultimate Submission match, a variation of an Iron Man match.
 Angle forced Benoit to submit to a Leglock to make the score 1–0.
 Benoit forced Angle to submit to a Cross Armbreaker to make the score 1–1.
 Angle forced Benoit to submit to the Ankle lock to make the score 2–1.
 Angle forced Benoit to submit to the Crippler Crossface to make the score 3–1.
 Benoit forced Angle to submit to a Single Leg Boston Crab with his knee on Angle's neck to make the score 3–2.
 Benoit forced Angle to submit to the Ankle Lock to make the score 3–3.
 The time limit expired, leading to the referee continuing the match in overtime.
 Benoit forced Angle to submit to the Crippler Crossface to win the match 4–3.

 Next, Shane McMahon faced Big Show in a Last Man Standing match.
 Test interfered, performing a Big Boot on Big Show.
 Shane climbed the stage structure, allowing Test to attack Big Show in the staging area.
 Shane performed a Leap of Faith off the Titantron onto Big Show, who was lay in the staging area.
 Test used a Camera to help Shane stand but Big Show could not stand by a ten count, meaning Shane won the match.

 After that, Matt Hardy defended the WWF European Championship against Christian and Eddie Guerrero.
 Edge interfered, performing a Spear on Hardy.
 Jeff Hardy interfered, attacking Edge.
 Christian performed an Unprettier on Guerrero but Jeff broke up the pin with a Swanton Bomb.
 Hardy performed a Twist of Fate on Christian to retain the title.